hanks-bs/arduino-mqtt-project/README.en.md

 ---

-## Endpoints
+## Main API Endpoints

-- GET /api/arduino-data — latest composite payload (lastMeasurement + bounded history), JSON string wrapped in `{ success, data }`
+- `GET /api/arduino-data` — Returns the latest reading along with a bounded history, in the format `{ success, data }`.
-- GET /health — service health including serial status
+- `GET /health` — Reports the service's health, including the serial port connection status.

-Monitoring & sessions:

-- GET /api/monitor/live — single live metrics snapshot
+**Monitoring and Measurement Sessions:**

+- `GET /api/monitor/live` — Returns a single, current sample of metrics.
-- POST /api/monitor/start — body `{ label, mode: 'ws'|'polling', pollingIntervalMs?, sampleCount?, durationSec? }`
+- `POST /api/monitor/start` — Starts a new measurement session.
+Request body: `{ label, mode: 'ws'|'polling', pollingIntervalMs?, sampleCount?, durationSec? }`.
-- POST /api/monitor/stop — body `{ id }`
+- `POST /api/monitor/stop` — Stops the session with the specified ID.
+Body: `{ id }`.
-- POST /api/monitor/reset — clears all sessions
+- `POST /api/monitor/reset` — Deletes all saved sessions.
-- GET /api/monitor/sessions — list sessions
+- `GET /api/monitor/sessions` — Returns a list of all sessions.
-- GET /api/monitor/sessions/:id — single session
-- GET /api/monitor/sessions/export/csv — CSV export of flattened metrics
+- `GET /api/monitor/sessions/:id` — Returns the details of a single session.
-- GET /api/monitor/live-emit — check real-time emission flag
+- `GET /api/monitor/sessions/export/csv` — Exports all session metrics to a CSV file.
+- `GET /api/monitor/live-emit` — Checks if live emissions are enabled.
-- POST /api/monitor/live-emit — set `{ enabled: boolean }`
+- `POST /api/monitor/live-emit` — Enables or disables emissions.
+Body: `{ enabled: boolean }`.

-WebSocket events:
+**WebSocket Events:**

-- arduinoData — latest composite dataset (JSON string)
+- `arduinoData` — Sends the latest dataset (as a JSON string).
-- metrics — LiveMetrics object (per-second)
+- `metrics` — Sends the `LiveMetrics` object (by default, every second).

 ---

-## Live metrics (per second)
+## Live Metrics (Sampled Every 1s)

-- CPU percent (process), memory breakdown (RSS, heap, external, ArrayBuffers)
+- Process CPU usage, memory consumption (RSS, heap, external, ArrayBuffers).
-- Event Loop Utilization (ELU) and event‑loop delay percentiles (p50/p99/max)
+- Event loop utilization (ELU) and its delays (p50/p99/max percentiles).
-- WS client count
+- Number of active WebSocket clients.
-- Throughput: HTTP req/s, WS msg/s, HTTP and WS bytes/s, cumulative totals
+- Throughput: HTTP requests/s, WebSocket messages/s, bytes/s (for both HTTP and WS), and cumulative totals.
-- Average payload sizes (HTTP bytes/req, WS bytes/msg)
+- Average payload size (bytes/request, bytes/message).
-- Jitter: stdDev of inter‑arrival intervals (HTTP, WS)
+- Jitter: standard deviation of event intervals (for both HTTP and WS).
-- Staleness (data age): milliseconds since last Arduino timestamp (lower is fresher)
+- Data staleness: time in milliseconds since the last timestamp from the Arduino (lower is "fresher").

-Sessions can record these samples and optionally drive deterministic HTTP polling traffic from the API itself.
+Measurement sessions record samples of these metrics and can optionally run deterministic HTTP polling from the API level.

 ---

-## Production deployment notes
+## Production Deployment

-- Use the provided multi‑stage Dockerfiles; run via root docker‑compose.yml to start Mosquitto, API, and Client.
+- For deployment, use the multi-stage Dockerfiles.
+Run the application using the root `docker-compose.yml` file, which manages the Mosquitto, API, and client containers.
-- Restrict CORS and enable Helmet in production (already wired conditionally by NODE_ENV).
+- In a production environment, tighten the CORS policy and enable the Helmet library (it is already conditionally configured based on `NODE_ENV`).
-- Consider log aggregation (e.g., bring your own pino/winston) and metrics export (Prometheus) if needed.
-- Persist Mosquitto volumes for message durability, if your use case requires it.
+- Consider implementing a centralized logging system and exporting metrics (e.g., to Prometheus).
+- Configure data persistence for the Mosquitto broker (using volumes) if message retention is required.

 ---

 ## Troubleshooting

-- “Brak danych” or empty payloads: ensure the bridge is running (Windows) or the USB device is mapped and Arduino emits valid JSON lines.
+- **"No data" message or empty payload**: Check the serial bridge's operation (on Windows) or the device mapping and JSON format.
-- ENOENT/EACCES on serial: verify device path/permissions; for Linux use dialout group or run the container as root for debugging.
+- **`ENOENT` or `EACCES` error on the serial port**: Verify the port path and permissions.
+On Linux, you may need to add the user to the `dialout` group or temporarily run the container as root for diagnostic purposes.
-- MQTT hostnames: inside compose use service name `mosquitto`; from host use `localhost` (ports are published).
+- **`ENOTFOUND` error for the MQTT broker**: Ensure you are using the correct hostname – `mosquitto` within the Docker network, and `localhost` when accessing from the host machine.

 ---

-## Research workflow hints
+## Research Tips

-- Use the live‑emit toggle to disable real‑time WS emissions during measurements: env `LIVE_EMIT_ENABLED=0` or POST `/api/monitor/live-emit` with `{ enabled:false }`.
+- To ensure the reliability of measurements, disable real-time emissions during their execution.
+You can do this by setting the `LIVE_EMIT_ENABLED=0` variable or by sending a `POST /api/monitor/live-emit` request with the body `{ "enabled": false }`.
-- Compare WS vs HTTP polling by running sessions with identical durations/intervals; export CSV and analyze jitter, bytes/s, CPU.
+- Compare WebSocket and HTTP Polling modes using identical session parameters.
+Export the results to a CSV file to analyze jitter, throughput, and CPU usage.

 ---

-## Benchmarks, export and research doc
+## Measurements, Export, and Research Documentation

-The API provides a complete measurement pipeline, export, and auto‑update of the research document.
+The API side implements a complete mechanism for conducting measurements, exporting results, and automatically updating the research documentation.

-- Run the full measurement suite (artifacts under `api/benchmarks/<timestamp>/`):
+- **Run the full measurement suite** (output files are saved in `api/benchmarks/<timestamp>/`):
-  - `yarn measure` (from `api/`)
+  - From the `api/` directory, run: `yarn measure`

-  - Stable sanity: `npm run research:sanity` (WS+HTTP @1 Hz, 12 s, pidusage disabled)
-- Artifacts per run:
+- **Output files from a single run:**
-  - `sessions.csv` — flattened per‑second samples for WS and HTTP
+  - `sessions.csv` — Flattened samples from measurement sessions (for WS and HTTP).
-  - `summary.json` — aggregates (averages, ELU p99, jitter, staleness)
+  - `summary.json` — Aggregate statistics (averages, ELU p99, jitter, staleness).
-  - `README.md` — human‑readable summary mapped to the dashboard
+  - `README.md` — A summary of the results with a mapping to the dashboard indicators.

-- Update the research document with the latest results (auto section in `docs/ASPEKT_BADAWCZY.md`):
+- **Update the research document** with the latest results (the `AUTO-RESULTS` section in `docs/ASPEKT_BADAWCZY.md`):
-  - `yarn docs:research:update` (from `api/`)
+  - From the `api/` directory, run: `yarn docs:research:update`

-Notes:
+**Shortcuts for different measurement modes** (run from the `api/` directory):

+- `npm run research:quick` — A quick sanity check.
+- `npm run research:safe` — A safe mode (0.5–1 Hz, tick=500 ms) that minimizes load.
+- `npm run research:sanity` — A stable sanity check at 1 Hz (12 s) with CPU sampling disabled (`--disablePidusage`).
+- `npm run research:full` — A full test suite (Hz: 0.5, 1, 2; CPU Load: 0, 25, 50%; tick=200 ms).

+**Notes for Windows PowerShell:**

+- Avoid syntax like `FOO=1 node ...`.
+In PowerShell, use flags passed to the script, e.g., `--disablePidusage` or `--cpuSampleMs=1000`.

+**Additional Tips:**

-- To reduce noise, temporarily disable real‑time emissions: `LIVE_EMIT_ENABLED=0` or `POST /api/monitor/live-emit` with `{ enabled:false }`.
+- To reduce measurement noise, temporarily disable real-time emissions (`LIVE_EMIT_ENABLED=0` or via the API endpoint).
-- You can tune parameters and tolerances in `api/src/scripts/measurementRunner.ts`.
+- Measurement parameters and tolerance thresholds can be adjusted in the `api/src/scripts/measurementRunner.ts` file.
-- Runner flags (PowerShell‑friendly): `--disablePidusage` to turn off CPU sampling; `--cpuSampleMs=1000` to throttle it.
+- Flags like `--disablePidusage` (disables the CPU sampler) and `--cpuSampleMs=1000` (reduces the sampling frequency) help minimize the overhead of the monitoring mechanism itself.

 ---
 ---

-## License and contributions
+## License and Contributions

-Add your license (e.g., MIT).
-Pull Requests and issues welcome.
+This project is licensed under the MIT License.
+Pull requests and bug reports are welcome.